-- 1. The difference was insignificant for the regular voucher group. - 2.
-The difference was insignificant for the regular voucher group. - 3.
-Unless otherwise noted, the regular voucher group did not have significant differences. - 4.
-Differences for girls were usually insignificant.
-Girls in the experimental group were less likely to have close friends in the neighborhood or to participate in extracurricular activities than girls in the control group. - 5.
-Unless noted, differences between regular vouchers group and in-place controls are not statistically significant.
+- The difference was insignificant for the regular voucher group. - The difference was insignificant for the regular voucher group. - Unless otherwise noted, the regular voucher group did not have significant differences. - Differences for girls were usually insignificant.
+Girls in the experimental group were less likely to have close friends in the neighborhood or to participate in extracurricular activities than girls in the control group. - Unless noted, differences between members of the regular voucher group and inplace members of the control group are not statistically significant.